Miss Universe Puerto Rico

-Miss Universe Puerto Rico is a beauty pageant and organization in Puerto Rico.
-Established in 1952, it is responsible for selecting and preparing the delegate representing the archipelago and island in the international competition of Miss Universe, one of the Big Four beauty pageants.
+Miss Universe Puerto Rico, previously known as Miss Puerto Rico Universe, Miss Puerto Rico, Miss Puerto Rico Beauty, Miss El Imparcial, and Miss Borinquen, is an annual beauty pageant operated by the organization of the same name since its inception in 1952.
+Established in San Juan, the capital city and municipality of Puerto Rico, it is responsible for selecting and preparing the delegate representing the archipelago and island in the Miss Universe international competition, one of the Big Four beauty pageants.

-Since 2018, the Miss Universe franchise in Puerto Rico is owned by the media conglomerate Hemisphere Media Group as the "Miss Universe Puerto Rico" pageant and organization.
-It is based in the headquarters of the subsidiary WAPA-TV, which broadcasts the final night of the pageant live from the Luis A. Ferré Performing Arts Center in San Juan, the capital municipality of Puerto Rico.
-Under the motto "Se corona una, ganan todas" (One is crowned, they all win), Yizette Cifredo, a television presenter, motivational speaker, writer, and former beauty queen, heads the pageant and organization as national director.
+Since 2018, the Miss Universe franchise in Puerto Rico is owned by the media conglomerate Hemisphere Media Group, which manages it under its subsidiary WAPA-TV as the "Miss Universe Puerto Rico" pageant and organization.
+Yizette Cifredo, a television host, motivational speaker, writer, and former beauty queen, acts as national director under the motto "Se corona una, ganan todas" (One is crowned, they all win).

-Traditionally, the castings of contestants begin in February.
-Representing a municipality, the delegates undergo months of training as part of the Heel Camp program, a series of comprehensive workshops led by various experts that focus on image, stage presence, communication, emotional intelligence, social service, leadership, and female empowerment.
-The prerecorded preliminary and live final night of the pageant are usually held in August.
-The winner of the title of Miss Puerto Rico Universe continues to be prepared under the Heel Camp program until she goes to compete in the international competition of Miss Universe, generally held in November.
+Contestants are selected via in-person castings early in the year.
+Representing a municipality, they undergo months of training under the Heel Camp program, a series of workshops led by experts that focus on image, stage presence, communication, emotional intelligence, social service, leadership, and female empowerment.
+The winner continues to be prepared under the program until she goes to compete internationally.